dangphuc2470/DeskPad/README.md

 # Installation

-Run the project with XCode.
+You can either download the [latest release binary](https://github.com/dangphuc2470/DeskPad/releases) or run the project with XCode.

 # Usage
 DeskPad behaves like any other display.
 Launching the app is equivalent to plugging in a monitor, so macOS will take care of properly arranging your windows to their previous configuration.